 Can I Get Fat Transfer if I Don’t Have Enough Tissue for a Graft?

 Patients who are thinner and have less fatty tissue overall may not be good candidates for the fat transfer procedure.
-During your consultation, Dr. Zemmel will provide his recommendation based on your aesthetic goals and the amount of fat you have to spare.
-If you do not have enough tissue for a graft, he may advise that you consider an alternative solution.
+During your consultation, Dr. Zemmel or Dr. Reddy will provide their recommendation based on your aesthetic goals and the amount of fat you have to spare.
+If you do not have enough tissue for a graft, they may advise that you consider an alternative solution.

 Are There Any Alternatives to Fat Transfer?